shijiltv/-chooseurdistro/README.md

 ##Who will host the event ?

-Each college GLUG to host the event and strictly do it college wide (of course for non technical departments also) in the month of February in one or more phases.
+Each college GLUG to host the event and preferably do it college wide in one or more phases.

 ##When we can conduct this program ?